unizd-sit-web/p15-zavrsni-projekt-LuKi1406/README.MD.txt

-Install Flask over PowerShell,CMD ect... type this: (pip install -U Flask-WTF)
+Install Flask over PowerShell,CMD ect...

+">mkdir flask-app
+ >cd flask-app
+ >py -m venv venv
+ >venv\Scripts\activate
+ >pip install Flask"

 Open folder flask-app in IDE(Visual Studio Code...)

 Run usersDB.py file in Visual Studio Code to set up database and tables Run data.py file in Visual Studio Code to start application

-Copy paste given url in terminal(example:http://127.0.0.1:5000/ ) in browser or(CTRL+RIGHT MOUSE CLICK) on link given in terminal.
+Copy paste given url in terminal(example:http://127.0.0.1:5000/ ) in browser or (CTRL+RIGHT MOUSE CLICK) on link given in terminal.

 About app:
 On login page is field username and password field, when you enter text and click submit it redirect you to a page where are 4 links.
-First link lead you to a form where you can add new user data and submit it to a users table which is stored automatically in database table users.
+First link leads you to a form where you can add new user data and submit it to a users table which is stored automatically in database table users.
-Second link lead you to a page where you can view table users and stored data.
+Second link leads you to a page where you can view table users and stored data.
 Third link is delete user link
 Fourth link is showing table saves data.Table saves collects data from username field and password field and stores their combinations in saves table.